 PrEP stands for Pre-Exposure Prophylaxis, which is a daily pill taken to prevent you from getting HIV.
 Commonly known by the brand name TRUVADA, there are a few generic versions now available which use the same chemical compound of emtricitabine and tenofovir.
 Before starting PrEP there are a few considerations needed and it is important to remember, it can only be taken if you’re HIV negative.

-PrEP may be worth considering if you:
+PrEP may be worth considering as a HIV prevention method if you:

 - Have frequent casual sex with multiple partners